Ronald Grossarth-Maticek: Public challenges

 In 2004, Lutz Edler claimed alleged deficiencies in a study on synergy effects of mistletoe therapy with other factors.
-In an article in the Deutsches Ärzteblatt there is a correction by Helmut Kiene (Witten/Herdecke University) in which Kiene maintains that all the points mentioned were based on incorrect assumptions and a lack of professional understanding.
+In an article in the Deutsches Ärzteblatt there is a correction by Helmut Kiene (Witten/Herdecke University) in which Kiene maintains that all the points mentioned by Edler were based on incorrect assumptions and a lack of professional understanding.

 Roderick D. Buchanan argued that Grossarth, who had "come a long way from ... war-torn Yugoslavia" was "living in a fine house overlooking the Heidelberg Castle in Germany on the steep embankments of the Neckar river" (in the neighbourhood of the Helm Stierlin-Institute) and that "a few thought him a visionary, but many distrusted him," and that in 1977 when he presented his 100-page manuscript about the longitudinal research programme he had started in 1973 for the purpose of his habilitation to the University of Heidelberg Psychology Department "according to (Manfred) Amelang, the document was rejected largely, because the claims made were so extraordinary".

 Beginning around 1984 Grossarth worked in collaboration with the London psychologist Hans Eysenck.
 Eysenck played no role in the initiation of Grossarth's studies, nor had much influence over the process of most of the data-gathering.
 Eysenck would suggest analysis of the existing data and suggested that certain variables be explored more systematically.
 Their joint work was published during the years 1985-2000.

 In an article published in 2019 in the Journal of Health Psychology, Anthony J. Pelosi and David F. Marks requested a review of some these works Grossarth-Maticek had coauthored with Eysenck.
 This led to an inquiry by King's College London, which described the work as "incompatible with modern clinical science", and described 25 of the co-authored papers as "unsafe".
 Grossarth has presented some rebuttal points on a website.